 Another common name was ‘Simnel Sunday’ where families would gather with Simnel cakes.
 These are made of two rich fruity layers that are boiled in water and then baked, before having almond paste spread on top and in the middle of the layers.
 Traditionally the cake would have been decorated with 11 balls of marzipan to represent the 11 disciples (not including Judas).

 Mothering Sunday is a day where we honour mothers and other mother figures, such as grandmothers, stepmothers and mothers-in-law.
-We would usually make a special effort to visit them.
-This year may be different.
-We will have to be creative in finding ways of showing our love, gratitude and appreciation to all wonderful mums everywhere.
+We usually make a special effort to visit them, or find other ways of showing our love, gratitude and appreciation.